andreffs18/andreffs18.github.io/content/blog/2020-03-30-just-keep-on-save-for-later-articles/index.md

 # Conclusions

 * Realized that I have a lot of articles that float around the same topics (Frontend, Backend, CI/CD, etc) and that it would be great to aggregate those so I dont jump around between topics;
+* I could save a cache of all articles locally (on a .txt file or smth), and update it after like 15 days.
 * I've notice that my behaviour has changed regarding terminal tabs.
 Now I tend to keep myself centered around 4 tabs, whereas before it was a lot more!
 * Since Feedly access token only works for 30 days, I endup also creating another alias that updates the token in my environment.
 Although its much more manual (still need to check my email and open an link 🙃) its fine since I only need to run it every so ofter.
 You can find it on my dotfiles "[update_feedly_token()](https://github.com/andreffs18/dotfiles/blob/master/config/system/.functions#L63-L74)".